iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 #### Human Solution:
 We first realize that the input is divided into boxes, and the boxes are still there in the output, but now they're colored.
 We then try to figure out which colors go in which boxes.
 First, we notice that the corners are always black.
 Then, we notice that the middle is always magenta.
 And after that, we notice that the color of the side boxes depends on which direction they are in: red for up, blue for down, green for right, and yellow for left.
 At this point, we copy the input over to the answer grid, then we color the middle box magenta, and then color the rest of the boxes according to their direction.

-#### Network Solution:
+#### CompressARC Solution:
 <table width="100%" style="border: none;">
   <tr>
   <td width="50%">
   <strong> 50 steps of learning:</strong>
   <br><br/>
-  The network, given random input $z$, outputted an answer grid (sample) with light blue rows/columns wherever the input has the same.
-The network noticed that all the other input-output pairs in the puzzle exhibit this correspondence.
-The network doesn't know how the other output pixels are assigned colors; an exponential moving average of the network output (sample average) shows the network assigning mostly the same average color to non-light-blue pixels.
+  CompressARC's network outputs an answer grid (sample) with light blue rows/columns wherever the input has the same.
+It has noticed that all the other input-output pairs in the puzzle exhibit this correspondence.
+It doesn't know how the other output pixels are assigned colors; an exponential moving average of the network output (sample average) shows the network assigning mostly the same average color to non-light-blue pixels.
   </td>
   <td width="50%"><img align="right" src="./resources/272f95fa_at_50_steps.png"></td>
   </tr>